Request Your Tooth Extraction Consultation

 Depending upon the extent of the damage, you may be advised to have your tooth extracted instead of repaired.

-Advanced gum disease can cause teeth to loosen within your mouth.
-If such a tooth is not extracted, it can cause continual problems.
+Advanced gum disease can cause teeth to loosen, and if such a tooth is not extracted, it can cause continual problems.

 Overcrowding

 The extraction of a tooth can provide more room for better alignment.
-This may be needed for certain types of orthodontic procedures like braces that will be shifting teeth within the mouth.
+This may be needed for certain types of orthodontic procedures like braces that will be shifting teeth.

 A simple extraction is a relatively routine dental procedure that only involves the use of a local anesthetic.
-General dentists typically offer this type of tooth extraction.
 Recovery time, pain levels, and swelling should be minor with this method of extraction.

 If your tooth has broken off beneath the gum line, a surgical tooth extraction may be necessary.
-This type of extraction is more complex and may involve more extensive recovery time, swelling and pain.
+This type is more complex and may involve more extensive recovery time.

 5/5